-Mounting the Hydrophone
+Mounting the Sensor

-The fibre-optic hydrophone system is supplied with a black removable mount compatible with Precision Acoustics Ltd needle hydrophone mounts.
-To load the hydrophone into the mount first detach the cone section from the shaft of the mount, then thread the fibre through the shaft.
-Ensure the plastic sleeve is removed from the tip of the hydrophone and very carefully thread the tip through the cone section.
+The fibre-optic hydrophone system is supplied with a black removable mount compatible with Precision Acoustics Ltd needle hydrophone mounts (Figure 8).
+To load the sensor into the mount, first detach the cone section from the shaft of the mount, then thread the fibre through the shaft.
+Ensure the plastic sleeve is removed from the sensor tip and very carefully thread the tip through the cone section.
 Do NOT force the tip through the cone section if resistance is met.
-Instead retract the fibre a small distance and attempt insertion at an altered angle of entry.
+Instead retract the tip a small distance and attempt insertion at an altered angle of entry.
 Screw the shaft section back onto the cone, just tight enough for the fibre to be gripped.

-DO NOT OVER-TIGHTEN THE SHAFT - doing so may damage the hydrophone.
-Similarly over tightening with no fibre installed will damage the cone section.
+DO NOT OVER-TIGHTEN THE SHAFT - doing so may damage the sensor.
+Similarly, over tightening with no sensor installed will damage the cone section.

-Figure 3.
-Mounting a fibre-optic hydrophone in the Precision Acoustics Ltd supplied removable mount.
+Figure 8.
+Mounting a fibre-optic hydrophone (sensor) in the Precision Acoustics Ltd supplied removable mount.